UDOOboard/Gear-Docs/docs/05_Accessories/01_Official_Accessories.md

 [Buy it from the shop](https://shop.udoo.org/udoo-bolt-metal-case.html)

+<span class="label label-info">Info</span> This accessory is already included in the UDOO BOLT GEAR package.

-A beautiful metal case for your UDOO BOLT.
+A beautiful metal case for your UDOO BOLT GEAR.
 <span class="label label-warning">Heads up!</span> Please notice that the case does not dissipate heat itself, but it allows the airflow to dissipate the board properly using the processor fan.

 Check the [mechanical drawing](https://udoo.org/download/files/UDOO_BOLT/mechanical_specs/UDOO_BOLT_metal_case_drawings.pdf) to see the case dimensions.

-UDOO BOLT METAL CASE includes:
+UDOO BOLT GEAR METAL CASE includes:
 * 1x Sheet Metal Internal Part;
 * 1x Extruded Metal external Part;
 * 1x accessory kit: